alexhkurz/alexhkurz.github.io/notes/books.md

 An example of a question in the intersection of technology and democracy is which technologies can contribute to increasing transparency of governments and corporations while protecting citizens from surveillance.
 -->

-My current working titles for this topic are
+My current working titles for this topic are (most recent last)

 - Democratic Governance or
 - Macrofoundations of Software Engineering or